Chris Hussey: Return to AFC Wimbledon

-On 10 January 2013, Hussey rejoined AFC Wimbledon, who had won promotion into the Football League during his absence.
+On 10 January 2013, Hussey rejoined AFC Wimbledon, who had won promotion to the Football League during his absence.
 He made his second debut for Wimbledon on 12 January, when he came on as a second-half substitute in a 2–2 draw with Wycombe Wanderers.
 He soon established himself in the starting eleven and made 19 appearances in the second half of the 2012–13 season.

 However, he was released in May 2013 after helping the club retain its Football League status.
-Shortly after his departure, Hussey said that he was released by the club for "footballing reasons."
+Shortly after his departure, Hussey said that the club released him for "footballing reasons."
 Manager Neal Ardley said that "he's a good player with fantastic quality... [but] I asked him to do things that didn't play to his strengths" and that "he wasn't palmed off.
 We said at the moment we couldn't afford him".

 Burton Albion

 Hussey remained in League Two after signing with Burton Albion on 27 June 2013.
 He started for the "Brewers" on the opening game of the new season, a 2–2 draw with Cheltenham Town.
 He scored his first two goals for Burton in a 2–1 League Cup win over Sheffield United on 6 August.
 Eleven days later, he scored again in a 3–2 win over Fleetwood Town.
 In a match against Premier League club Fulham at the Pirelli Stadium on 27 August, in the second round of the League Cup, he set up both of Burton's goals in a 2–2 draw; the game ended in a 5–4 penalty shoot-out defeat despite Hussey successfully converting his penalty.
 However, as the season progressed, he soon lost his first-team place and struggled with injuries.

 Hussey left the club on loan but returned to Burton when Gary Rowett's squad was hit with injuries.
 He made his return in the last game of the season, in a 1–0 loss against Southend United.
 He featured in all three games of the League Two play-offs, including in the 1–0 defeat to Fleetwood Town in the final at Wembley Stadium.
-After having made a total of 36 appearances in the 2013–14 season, scoring three goals, Hussey was released by the club after the two parties mutually agreed to waive his contract extension for a second season.
+After having made a total of 36 appearances in the 2013–14 season, scoring three goals, Hussey decided to leave the club after the two parties mutually agreed to waive his contract extension for a second season.